by Michael Kirsch

 As an application of that social doctrine, the fraud of the The Wealth of Nations is based on the same axiomatic structure of the Sarpi model and his followers.

-- The corollary to dismissing human ideas bounding society, nations, the actually existing entities of the Westphalian system, are sophistically absent from his book, their existence left out entirely, therefore denying the existence of the governing dynamics which determine the success of the economy.
+- The corollary to dismissing human ideas bounding society, nations, the actually existing entities of the Westphalian system, are sophistically absent from his book.
+Their existence is left out therefore denying the existence of the governing dynamics which determine the success of the economy.

-That in sum is the entire system of modern day monetarism, the social doctrine as the elaborate backdrop, as the empiricist religion of usury that allows for The Wealth of Nations to be tolerated.
-From this carbon copy of the Sarpi model once again, we find the consequent religious belief in the self-correction of the market, and that looking out for one’s personal wealth leads to the greatest good.
+That in sum is the system of modern day economic empiricism, or monetarism.
+The social doctrine is its elaborate backdrop, as the empiricist belief structure that allows for The Wealth of Nations to be tolerated.
+From this copy of other empiricist models, we are led to the beliefs of the “self-correction” of the market, and “private vices as public virtues.”

-Then, in the course of its development, as Leibniz’s battle with Venice had both distracted and prevented Venice from crushing this growing republic, Benjamin Franklin arose out of that culture to design this U.S. republic according to the Leibnizian concept of a citizenry possessing true liberty, the power of following reason, and through his own personal scientific societies and other methods, ensured the happiness of educated discovery guided by reason.
-Just as was implicitly Leibniz’s dynamics defined in his refutation of Descartes, citizens possessing true liberty tap into the principles of the society which have been discovered, and the principles and values of the nation-state, in order to act and continue developing that society.
+Benjamin Franklin arose out of that culture to design a new republic according to the Leibnizian concept of a citizenry possessing true liberty: the power of following reason, with the pursuit of happiness of educated discovery guided by reason.
+Citizens possessing true liberty tap into the principles of the societies and nation-states which have been previously discovered, in order to continue developing that society.

-Subsequent patriots of nation-states have always understood that the market, the buying and selling of goods for money by individuals, is nothing but an effect of the general intentional progress by the willful actions of its citizens toward the chosen destiny of the nation as a whole, and occurs in the context of the productive powers of labor.
-It is the ability to control and guide those productive powers of labor which come about through willful promotion of scientific advancements that is a true economics, as opposed to monetarism.
-Each nation has its own particular process of development, which citizens in those nations must take responsibility to guide.
-The power of a government is measured qualitatively by those citizens who take such responsibility.
+Subsequent patriots of nation-states have understood that the market, the buying and selling of goods for money by individuals, is not absolute.
+It is an effect of intentional progress by the willful actions of citizens toward the chosen destiny of the nation as a whole, which occurs in the context of the productive power.
+True economics is the method of this intentional progress in increasing productive power, not the economic empiricism of Smith.

 Sources for Sarpi's Art of Proper Thinking and Philosophical Thoughts were Pietro Cicconi's unpublished book review of Sarpi scettico.
 Stato e chiesa a Venezia fra ‘500 e ‘600 [Sarpi the sceptic.
 State and church in Venice between 1500 and 1600], Vittorio Frajese, 1994, as well as the publicly available English references, Paolo Sarpi.
 Between Renaissance and Enlightenment, David Wootton, 1983, and Venice and the Defense of Republican liberty, by William J. Bouwsma, 1968.